boazbk/tcs/lec_03_computation.md

 >
 An algorithm $A$ _computes_ a function $F$ if for every input $x$ to $F$, if we feed $x$ as input to the algorithm, the value computed in its last step is $F(x)$.

-There are questions that are raised by this definition:
+There are several concerns that are raised by this definition:

-1. First and foremost, it is indeed too informal.
+1. First and foremost, this definition is indeed too informal.
 We do not specify exactly what each step does, nor what it means to "feed $x$ as input".

 2. Second, the choice of $NAND$ as a basic operation seems arbitrary.
 Why just $NAND$?
 Why not $AND$, $OR$ or $NOT$?
 Why not allow operations like addition and multiplication?
 What about any other logical constructions such `if`/`then` or `while`?

 3. Third, do we even know that this definition has anything to do with actual computing?
 If someone gave us a description of such an algorithm, could we use it to actually compute the function the real world?

+> # { .pause }
+These concerns will to a large extent guide us in the upcoming lectures.
+Thus you would be well advised to re-read the above informal definition and see what you think about these issues.

-A large part of this course will be devoted to answering questions 1,2 and 3 above.
+A large part of this course will be devoted to adressing the above issues.
 We will see that:

 1. We can make the definition of an algorithm fully formal, and so give a precise mathematical meaning to statements such as "Algorithm $A$ computes function $F$".